The Lean Process: A Practical Path to Continuous Improvement and Operational Excellence

 Continuous Improvement Learning: Building Long-Term Capabilities

 One of the most overlooked aspects of the Lean process is creating a culture of continuous improvement and learning.
-This means not just applying Lean tools but embedding improvement into the organization’s DNA.
+This means applying Lean tools and embedding improvement into the organization’s DNA.
 Improving processes is key to building long-term capabilities.

 Key practices include: